-Kevin Krogol was named head coach of the men's golf program for Morrisville State during the summer of 2013 and returns for a fourth season in 2016-17.
+Kevin Krogol was named head coach of the men's golf program for Morrisville State during the summer of 2013 and returns for a sixth season in 2018-19.

-Krogol guided the Mustangs to a third overall place outing at the North Eastern Athletic Conference (NEAC) Championships, having a program best two earn All-Conference recognition.
+Krogol guided the Mustangs to a third overall place outing at the North Eastern Athletic Conference (NEAC) Championships in 2016-17, having a program best two earn All-Conference recognition.
 Under his direction, Morrisville State has had several team members earn academic recognition, including five NEAC Scholar-Athlete selections in 2015-16.

 In just its second season of competition as an intercollegiate team at Morrisville State, Krogol again guided the Mustangs to a fifth place overall finish at the NEAC Championships, with top golfer Darren Young repeating All-Conference honors following his sixth overall place finish at the conference championships.
 Krogol also coached Young to an individual medalist honor at the Rutgers-Camden Invitational in April.